Skip to main contentSkip to data table

 Pending Depeg Confirmation

-For stablecoins with >$1B circulating supply, depeg detection uses a two-phase confirmation system:
+For stablecoins at or above the large-cap confirmation floor, plus tiered near-large-cap cases, depeg detection uses a two-phase confirmation system:

 2. Phase 2 (confirm-pending-depegs.ts): On the next cron cycle, pending records are re-checked.
 If the depeg persists and a secondary source agrees, a real depeg event is opened.
 If an authoritative primary price recovered, the pending record is deleted